Henry Walter Bates – Naturalist & Explorer (1825-1892)

 Amazon Indigenous groups have had a long struggle against the developing world with farmers, loggers, miners, rubber tappers, and oil companies constantly encroaching on their land treating indigenous forest dwellers as a less-than-animal obstacle in need of eradication.
 Often, this has resulted in inhuman and uncivilised acts towards the Indians by members of the so called civilised world, as it has in every other country where indigenous groups have clashed with foreign colonists.
 Not surprisingly, the indian groups have learnt that they cannot trust foreigners and fought back defending their lives and their forests from any and all who come near their settlements.

-Domingo Neves de Souza was a rubber tapper in Brazil’s Amazon and in May 1999 while walking near his father’s plantation with his children on a fishing trip to Igarape River, he decided to walk into unknown jungle to follow the stream.
+Domingo Neves de Souza was a rubber tapper in Brazil’s Amazon.
+In May 1999, while walking with his children near his father’s plantation for fishing trip to Igarape River, he decided to walk into unknown jungle to follow the stream.
 He had been told about the Indians that roamed the forest, but as they had hardly been seen, saw them as a non-existent entity, until a group of indians armed with bows and clubs ran out from the trees.
 His children shouted and were told to run for their lives, but for Souza it was too late.
 An hour later, a small group found Souza’s body laying on the forest floor pierced with arrows, cuts on his arms and legs, pools of blood where his eyes once were, and his scalp removed from his skull.

 In his struggle for indigenous rights, Possuelo has been attacked on numerous occasions and there are photos of arrows embedded in his chest.
 He is aware that this is simply a reply to how foreign colonists treated the tribes’ neighbours and families in the past.
 As a truly empathetic person, Possuelo can see the big picture.
 Despite his love for indian culture, traditions and the people he has met, his dream is for no one, not even himself, to receive further news of their existence.